Factors That Impact Website Speed and Load Performance

 4. File Types and Sizes: The larger the file sizes and the more files found on a website, the longer the site will take to load.

 When uploading files such as images to a website, it is crucial to compress them before uploading them to your website to minimize load speed.
+Additionally, if you are uploading PDFs consider using a PDF to JPG converter to compress the file sizes before uploading.

 5. Mobile optimization: With most users engaging in online activity through mobile devices, ensuring your website is optimized for mobile has never been more critical.